 Fiji Rheumatic Heart Disease (RHD) Control and Prevention

 In June 2014, a five-year partnership project commenced with the aim of preventing and reducing the impact of rheumatic heart disease (RHD) in the Fiji Islands.
-Cure Kids is working collaboratively with the Fiji Ministry of Health and Medical Sciences, Auckland District Health Board, and the Centre for International Child Health at Murdoch Children’s Research Institute.
+Cure Kids is working collaboratively with the Fiji Ministry of Health and Medical Services, Auckland District Health Board, and the Centre for International Child Health at Murdoch Children’s Research Institute.

 - Affects one in 50 children, yet is a preventable condition